jforsyth/ENGR112-2019/README.md

 **guides/** contains written documents and guides for starting with these sensors and board.

+As a basic introduction to the Sparkfun Blackboard please follow the guide [here](guides/IntroArduino.pdf).

-To get started with the Sparkfun Blackboard please follow the guide [here](guides/IntroArduino.pdf).
+To get started using your Blackboard with the Environmental board and Accelerometer follow the guide [here](guides/GettingStarted.pdf)